rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 deno compile --allow-net --allow-read webserver_v1.js
 ~~~

 This should result in a file being created called "webserver_v1" (or on Windows, "webserver_v1.exe").
-This file can be run from this directory or moved to aother directory where you store other programs.
+This file can be run from this directory or moved to another directory where you store other programs.

 ## Improving on v1

 While webserver_v1.js is helpful it could be more friendly.
 What if I want to use a different port number?
-What if I want to server out content my current directory or maybe I want to service content on a different mounted drive?We can do that by adding supoprt for command line arguments.
+What if I want to server out content my current directory or maybe I want to service content on a different mounted drive?We can do that by adding support for command line arguments.

 ~~~JavaScript
 /**